7 Tips for Developing a Digital Music ClassroomOctober 25, 2019

 Incorporating a digital composition tool into your teaching is a rewarding way to stimulate growth for both your students and your music program.
 It’s certainly helped me ignite wonder and excitement in my students at Pioneer Charter Schools of Science, a STEM-based public charter school in Everett, Massachusetts.
 In addition to being a general music teacher, I’m also a Masters student at NYU for Music Technology and an electronic composer; I routinely present at state and national conferences on music technology education.

-Making Music in the Cloud
+Making Music in a Digital Music Classroom

 In collaboration with Berklee College of Music, I organized a project so that my fourth-grade students could work remotely alongside collegiate and international musicians.
 The fourth graders joined with singers and instrumentalists from as far away as Singapore to perform and record a mix of my NAFME-honored song, “Angel.”
 Under the guidance of Berklee’s renowned music technologist Chee-Ping Ho, and joined by famed saxophonist Fabian Lim, our creation blended an eclectic combination of orchestral and electronic music.